 Creating a cloud-based Jupyter Notebook environment

-If you don't have Anaconda and Jupyter Notebook installed locally on your computer, please create a notebook in GCP's AI Platform:
+If you don't have Anaconda and Jupyter Notebook installed locally on your computer, please create a notebook in GCP's AI Platform using Vertex AI / Colab Enterprise:

 Creating the Notebook and Implementing the Logic

-Create a cell and insert the following imports:
+Create a Python 3 notebook and and insert the following imports into the first cell:

 import requests # will be used to retrieve the image via http / a URL